onzfonz/comp227/src/content/2/en/part2b.md

 This saves you from having to manually input data into your application for testing out your new functionality.

-#### 2.10: The Phonebook Step5
+#### 2.10: The Communities Step5

 If you have implemented your application in a single component, refactor it by extracting suitable parts into new components.
 Maintain the application's state and all event handlers in the `App` root component.

 It is sufficient to extract ***three*** components from the application.
-Good candidates for separate components are, for example, the search filter, the form for adding new people to the phonebook, a component that renders all people from the phonebook, and a component that renders a single person's details.
+Good candidates for separate components are, for example, the search filter, the form for adding a group, a component that renders all communities, and a component that renders a single group's details.

 The application's root component could look similar to this after the refactoring.
 The refactored root component below only renders titles and lets the extracted components take care of the rest.